avandocampos/avandocampos/README.md

 ![GitHub Header](https://github.com/avandocampos/avandocampos/blob/main/capa.png)

 # 👋 Hi, I'm Avando Campos

 ### About Me
+- 🌱 I'm a **Full-Stack Developer (Python & JavaScript)** passionate about building clean, scalable, and user-focused applications.
-- 🌱 I'm a Full-Stack Python and JavaScript Developer with a passion for creating user-friendly applications.
-I am also an IT analyst at the Federal University of Ceará and a network specialist.
+- 🖧 I also work as an **IT Analyst** at the Federal University of Ceará, with strong experience in **computer networks and infrastructure**.
-- 📚 Currently learning: **Machine Learning** and **other things about AI**.
+- 🤖 Currently diving deeper into **Machine Learning** and broader **AI technologies**.
-- 👯 Open to collaborating on innovative projects and contributing to open-source.
+- 👯 Open to collaborating on innovative projects, research initiatives, or open-source contributions.

 ### Skills & Technologies